 For anything where you need to prove who saw what and when - legal proceedings, investor disputes, M&A - a virtual data room gives you the paper trail.
 Google Drive doesn't.

-With Google Drive, you share a link.
+With Google Drive, you share a link and hope for the best.
 You don't know if anyone clicked it.
-You don't know if your pitch deck was read cover to cover or closed after the title slide.
-You're flying blind on investor engagement.
+You don't know if the document was read cover to cover or closed after the first page.
+Once it leaves your hands, you're in the dark.

 That data matters.
-If an investor has looked at your financials three times in the past week but hasn't responded to your follow-up email, you know they're still interested.
+If a viewer has looked at your financials three times in the past week but hasn't responded to your follow-up email, you know they're still interested.
 If they opened once and never returned, that tells you something too.

 Use Google Drive if: